To clear up any confusion baptism and christening are both names used for the same service.

-At Jesus Church baptisms are usually on the third Sunday of most months in the 10.30am service.
-It is important to speak to our Vicar Ian Crofts at an early stage, before making any plans, to check what dates are available and to make sure there is plenty of time for preparation.
+It is important to speak to us at an early stage, before making any plans, to check what dates are available and to make sure there is plenty of time for preparation.

 Baptism is the first step to becoming a full member of the church and we hope that children who have been baptised will grow in faith and will later choose for themselves to come and be confirmed by the Bishop.
 For adults who have not been baptised as children, baptism and confirmation can take place at the same service, also after a time of preparation.

 Anyone who has not been baptised before who normally attends Jesus Church or who lives in the parish or has a link, eg through grandparents, may be baptised here.